CSCfi/pebbles/doc/source/group_owners_guide.rst

 .. image:: img/group_create.png

 3) You should be able to see the group in your groups list now.
-The joining code for a group is the code that you'll mail the users who wish to join your group.
+The joining code for a group is the code that you'll mail or otherwise communicate to the users who wish to join your group.

 .. image:: img/group_view.png